awslabs/aws-ai-solution-kit/docs/en/deploy-general-ocr-traditional.md

 deployment_time: 10 Minutes
 destroy_time: 10 Minutes
 sample_image: Image URL address
-feature_description: Recognize and extract Traditional Chinese, numbers, alphabetical characters and symbols.
+feature_description: Recognize and extract Traditional Chinese, numbers, alphabetical characters and symbols from images.
+Return the information such as text or coordinates.
-feature_scenario: It can be applied to a variety of scenarios such as paper documents electronically, document identification, content review, etc. to improve information processing efficiency.
+feature_scenario: Applicable to a variety of scenarios such as paper documents changed to electronic format, document identification, and content review to improve information processing efficiency.
 ---

 {%